Bad presentations. We’ve all had to sit through them. Heck, we’ve probably all given one or two. I know I have.

 To make sure you don’t overwhelm your audiences with too much information, spread out your content to cover one major takeaway per slide.

-By limiting each slide to a single simple statement, you focus your audience’s attention to the topic at hand.
+By limiting each slide to a single simple statement, you focus your audience’s attention on the topic at hand.

 My favorite way to do this is to pick out the core message of whatever I’m talking about and express it in a few keywords, as seen in this presentation slide below.